Jyrsinho/memorygame/readme.md

 So far It seems to me that I am mostly just accumulating questions.
 But from now on I will do this project and update this learning diary after each session.

+## 10.1.2025
+Goal for today is to make cards in memory game appear in the game board in random order.
+I started this already little bit yesterday.